What Was Pele's Net Worth and Salary?

 Most of Pelé's controversies arose after he had stepped away from professional football.
 In 2001, the former footballer was accused of being part of a corruption scandal that stole $700,000 from UNICEF.
 In 1994, he was banned from attending the FIFA World Cup draw in Las Vegas, largely because of his feud with the then-President of FIFA, Joao Havelange.

-In 2016, Pelé sued Samsung Electronics for $30 million, claiming damages for false endorsements and the violation of his right of publicity.
-The claim arose because of a 2015 Samsung ad that featured a man that looks almost exactly like Pelé and another scene featuring the player's signature bicycle kick.
+In 2016, Pelé sued Samsung Electronics for $30 million, claiming damages for false endorsements and the violation of his right to publicity.
+The claim arose because of a 2015 Samsung ad featuring a man who looked almost exactly like Pelé and another scene featuring the player's signature bicycle kick.

 Relationships

-After marrying Rosemeri dos Reis Cholbi in 1966, Pelé had three children.
+After marrying Rosemeri dos Reis Cholbi in 1966, Pelé had three children with her.
 He divorced his first wife in 1982 and began a relationship with a Brazilian TV presenter named Xuxa, who was 17 when she started dating Pelé.
-In 1994, he married his second wife, a psychologist named Assiria Lemos Seixas.
+In 1994, he married his second wife, a psychologist named Assíria Lemos Seixas.
 He had two more children with Seixas before divorcing her in 2008.

 At the age of 73, Pelé announced that he was planning to marry Marcia Aoki, a Japanese-Brazilian woman.
 After dating for many years, they got married in 2016.
-Pelé had a seven children total, some coming as the result of affairs over the years.
+Pelé had seven children in total, some of which were the result of affairs over the years.

 Death